MORE Electric and Power Corporation

 MORE Electric and Power Corporation, also known as MORE Power, is an electric power distribution company in the Philippines.
-It has been serving Iloilo City since 2019, following its controversial takeover of the private firm Panay Electric Company (PECO) as the city's sole power distributor.
+It has served Iloilo City since 2020, following its takeover of the private firm Panay Electric Company (PECO) as the city’s sole power distributor.
+It also serves parts of the municipality of Pavia, Iloilo.

 The name "MORE" is an acronym for Monte Oro Resources & Energy, Inc., a subsidiary of Prime Strategic Holdings, Inc. (formerly known as Prime Metroline Holdings, Inc.) of the Spanish-Filipino billionaire Enrique Razon.

 History

 MORE Power was founded in 2018 under the parent company of Prime Strategic Holdings, Inc. of Enrique K. Razon.
 On February 14, 2019, it was granted a 25-year power distribution franchise in Iloilo City signed by President Rodrigo Duterte, after Panay Electric Company (PECO)'s 97-year-long service franchise in the city expired earlier on January 18, 2019.
+On February 28, 2020, MORE Power began the takeover of PECO’s assets and officially commenced operations as the city’s new electric power distributor.

 On July 30, 2022, MORE Power's proposed expanding its power distribution service in Iloilo province lapsed into law under Republic Act 11918, or the modified MORE Power franchise.
 The expansion of MORE Power’s service areas covered Alimodian, Leganes, Leon, New Lucena, Pavia, San Miguel, Santa Barbara, Zarraga, Anilao, Banate, Barotac Nuevo, Dingle, Dueñas, Dumangas, San Enrique, and Passi City.
 The service areas were previously served by Iloilo Electric Cooperatives (ILECO) I and III.

-In July 2024, MORE Power invested to modernized power services, including the implementation of a SCADA (supervisory control and data acquisition) system, which allows for remote monitoring and control of substations, as well as the collection of data for analysis.
+In July 2024, MORE Power invested to modernize its power services, including the implementation of a SCADA (supervisory control and data acquisition) system, which enables remote monitoring and control of substations, as well as data collection for analysis.
+It was completed and became operational in May 2026, making MORE Power the first utility company in Western Visayas to implement such a system.

-In October 2024, the underground distribution system (UDS) along Calle Real, a historic street in downtown Iloilo City, successfully connected its first customer.
+In October 2024, the underground distribution system (UDS) along Calle Real, a historic street in downtown Iloilo City, became operational.
 The project, financed by MORE Power in collaboration with the Iloilo City government, began in 2023 and was completed in December 2024.
-The UDS project will also cover other parts of the city, including the district plazas, main roads, and other heritage sites.
+The UDS project will also be expanded to other parts of the city, including district plazas, main roads, and other heritage sites.

+In January 2026, MORE Power began expanding its service to parts of Pavia.